 For more information regarding on-street parking signs and types, see the general Can I Park Here? brochure.

 On-street disabled parking spaces in residential areas

 Seattle residents who possess a valid Washington State Disabled Parking Permit may request installation (at no cost) of a disabled parking space adjacent to their residence subject to certain conditions.
 However, a space signed for disabled parking may be used by any vehicle with a valid Disabled Parking Permit and is not dedicated to the exclusive use by the requesting resident.
 The City of Seattle does not provide disabled parking spaces for businesses.
 Please contact Julie Erickson at firstname.lastname@example.org or (206) 684-5092 with any sign requests.

 Off-street designated disabled spaces

 The Seattle Building Code, chapter 11 section 1106, lists the required minimum number of accessible spaces based on parking lot size.
-Questions about designated disabled spaces in off-street lots should be directed to the Department of Planning and Development.
+Questions about designated disabled spaces in off-street lots should be directed to the Department of Construction & Inspections.

 Addressing abuse of disabled parking placards

 The City is committed to ensuring that on-street parking is managed effectively for short-term access in business districts.
 Recent studies have shown that between 30% and 40% of downtown, First Hill, Pioneer Square and Cherry Hill parking are typically used by vehicles with disabled parking placards.
 The tremendous amount of abuse of these placards limits access to legitimate permit holders and other parkers.